 Tip: Give accessibility a human face, for example by relating it to older relatives, such as grandparents, who may be encountering accessibility barriers as they go online.

-Check for Web Accessibility
+16. Preliminary Check for Web Accessibility

-Goal: Introduce the concept of a quick website accessibility check, including benefits, techniques, and limitations.
+Goal: Introduce the concept of a preliminary website accessibility check, including benefits, techniques, and limitations.

-Audience: Anyone wanting to learn how to do a quick website accessibility check
+Audience: Anyone wanting to learn how to do a preliminary website accessibility check

 Description